Click for larger image Sunscald on tomato fruit (Lycopersicon)

-Sunscald occurs when tomatoes or peppers are exposed to the direct rays of the sun during hot weather.
-It is more apparent on plants that have sparse foliage or those that may have previously lost a good deal of leaves to a leaf-defoliating disease.
+Sunscald occurs when the fruit of a plant is exposed to the direct rays of the sun during hot weather.
+It is more apparent in plants that have sparse foliage or those that may have previously lost a good deal of leaves to a leaf-defoliating disease.
 Sunscald is especially prevalent on previously shaded plant parts that have been suddenly exposed to the sun.
 The damaged areas are vulnerable to attack by insects, fungi, and bacteria.

 Symptoms and Diagnosis

-Sunscald is most prevalent on the green fruit.
+Sunscald is most prevalent on the unripe fruit.
 White or yellow blisters will develop on the sides of the fruit that are facing the sun.
-With continued exposure to the sun, the damaged areas may become papery, flattened, and grayish white.
+With continued exposure to the sun, the damaged areas may become papery, flattened, and grayish-white.
 Black mold may grow in the papery patch and cause the fruit to rot.

 Integrated Pest Management Strategies